Four-day weeks bring smiles in rural schools. But will they work in big cities?

 "We have the lowest beginning and average salary in the Denver metro area," he said.

-Under the new schedule, which begins in August, the elementary school days will be extended 40 minutes and the high school schedule will implement a longer, eight-hour, running from 8:30 a.m. to 4:30 p.m.
+Under the new schedule, which begins in August, the elementary school days will be extended 40 minutes and the high school schedule will implement a longer, eight-hour day, from 8:30 a.m. to 4:30 p.m.

 Making the shift will free up about $1 million in transportation and utility costs, about one percent of the district's yearly budget.

-Note: CORRECTION: (May 21, 2018, 9:54 a.m., ET): A previous version of this article misstated Oliver Prince's grade level.
-He is in fifth grade, not first.